epoch/tallboy/README.md

 - simple, readable and flexible API
 - text alignment (left, right, center)
 - set width and alignment for entire columns with column definitions
-- static type checking for table declarations powered by Crystal
+- static type checking for almost all DSL options
-- correctly handle multi-line cells with the newline character
+- support multi-line cells with the newline character
 - full custom styling or choose from multiple border styles including ascii, unicode and markdown
 - render directly into IO for better performance